Tell me more ×

 Conversely, the "offlane" or "long" lane is often against multiple opponents and is easy to gank, so you'll want someone there who has a natural escape mechanism ability, like a Windrunner, Puck, Dark Seer, or Mirana, all of whom can be productive just with levels and not much gold, which is exactly what they're likely to be getting in a "suicide" solo lane.

 A hard carry is a hero who in lategame with a decent amount of items will be able to deal large amounts of auto-attack damage quickly.
 They usually have abilities that will make an item on them stronger than the same item on another hero.
-For example: Rikimaru's Backstab, Juggernaut's Critical Strike, or Weaver's Geminate Attack all grant extra damage.
-These heroes usually have large AGI growth per level or are AGI heroes, which allows them to gain high attack damage and attack speed from the same attribute.
-Some hard carry heroes like Spectre, Morphling, and Obsidian Destroyer are able to do so through unorthodox abiltiies.
-Trying to explain that will probably just confuse you more- just know that a hard carry does relatively better the later the game goes and the more items everyone starts to have.
+For example: Gyrocoptor's Flak Cannon, Juggernaut's Critical Strike, and Weaver's Geminate Attack all grant extra damage.
+These heroes usually have large AGI growth per level or are AGI heroes, which allows them to gain high attack damage, attack speed, and armor from the same attribute.

-The terms aren't very uniform, but "soft carry" or "semi carry" usually refers to heroes that do better with items than the majority of their counterparts, but not as good as a hard carry.
+The terms aren't very uniform, but "soft carry" or "semi carry" usually refers to heroes that do better with items than the majority of heroes, but not as good as a hard carry.
 Examples of these might be Windrunner, Mirana, and Stormspirit.
-While they can potentially carry if they have a good enough early and midgame, with an equal amount of gold in items they are expected to be weaker.
+While they can potentially carry if they have a good enough early and midgame, with an equal amount of gold in items they are expected to be weaker than a hard carry.
 They make up for this by having a stronger laning phase/earlygame and having stronger abilities.

 Hope that helps. -.-